jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 But there are several variants.
 Which friction loop works best?
 I tested eight of them in parachute cord, and here are the results.

-For this test, I used no special equipment.
+I used no special equipment.
 Just hands and feet and rope.
-To compare the security of two knots, I simply tied both in one rope and pulled to see which would slip first.
-My simplicity measures are inversely related to the length of rope required for each knot.
+To compare security of two knots, I simply tied both in one rope and pulled to see which would slip first.
+Simplicity measures are subjective.
 {:.tangent}

 | Rank | Friction-loop knot            | Security   | Simplicity | Ease of tightening | Resistance to overtightening |